-Private fostering is a ‘casual arrangement’ where a person who's not a blood relative and has no legal order in place authorising the care of a child under 16 (18 with a disability) provides care for an uninterrupted period of 28 days (S. 66 Children Act 1989).
+Private fostering is a ‘casual arrangement’ where a person who's not a blood relative and has no legal order in place authorising the care of a child under 16 (18 with a disability) provides care for a non-stop period of 28 days (S. 66 Children Act 1989).

 When it's not private fostering